 - Dialogue that sounds real (Grammar rules may take a holiday.)

 Tight writing (the most arbitrary element!) should include action verbs and vivid nouns, judicious use of adverbs and adjectives—and a writing style that shows the reader, does not tell her.

-A compelling event with a beginning, middle and end that the reader understands (relates to) and that emotionally impacts the reader.
+- A compelling event with a beginning, middle, end that the reader understands (relates to) and emotionally impacts the reader.